FREE SHIPPING AT $150

 Why Calisthenics?

-The greatest practical benefit of calisthenics is that you don’t need much to do them.
+The greatest practical benefit of calisthenics is that you don’t need much equipment.

 At most, you need a pull-up bar, and a dip bar won’t hurt, but they’re not very necessary.
 Not to mention that you can find a lot of these things either around the house or outside.
 For example, an empty playground is a great place for a street workout.